hengxin/cheat-sheets/git-cheat-sheet.md

 ### Case study (1): Adding an existing project to GitHub

-You have created a repository (with url `rep-url`) in GitHub and you also have a local project.
+You have created a repository (with url `rep-url`) in GitHub.
-You can add the existing project to the GitHub repository in the following steps (all at the local project side):
+You can add your existing local project to the GitHub repository as follows:

 - `git init`
 - `git add -A`